matplotlib/matplotlib/doc/devel/testing.rst

 Writing an image-based test is only slightly more difficult than a simple test.
-The main consideration is that you must specify the "baseline", or expected, images in the `~matplotlib.testing.decorators.image_comparison` decorator.
+The main consideration is that you must specify the "baseline", or expected images in the `~matplotlib.testing.decorators.image_comparison` decorator.
 For example, this test generates a single image and automatically tests it::